rousan/vector.svg/README.md

 where,

-* `listener` : a Javascript function or null to remove previous listener,
+* `listener` : a Javascript function or `null` to remove previous listener,

 * `context` : `this` value when listener is called.
 Default value is element itself,

-If no argument is passed then previously attached listener will be returned otherwise it returns itself for chaining.
+If no argument is passed then previously attached listener will be returned otherwise it returns current element for chaining.

 Note: All available event attributes in `Vector.svg` are: `onclick()`, `ondblclick()`, `onmousedown()`, `onmousemove()`, `onmouseout()`, `onmouseover()`, `onmouseup()`, `onmouseenter()`, `onmouseleave()`,